ifilot/dos-8086-assembly-demos/README.md

 # DOS 8086 Assembly Demos

-This repository contains a collection of 8086 assembly programs for MS-DOS type of computers.
+This repository contains a collection of very small and simple 8086 assembly programs for MS-DOS type of computers.
+These programs perform a single task which would normally be embedded into a larger program.

 ## Overview